 In line with the decisions made within the juvenile justice system, the 7,822 juveniles in the FY 2016 exit sample were categorized into one of three groups - diversion (52%), probation (45%), or commitment (3%).
-The legislative mandate specifies that juveniles adjudicated delinquent be studied; the probation and commitment groups represent those juveniles.
+The legislative mandate specifies juveniles adjudicated delinquent be studied; the probation and commitment groups represent those juveniles.
 In addition to the adjudicated group, examination of juveniles whose delinquent complaints were diverted from court (i.e., the diversion group) offered a more complete look at how the juvenile justice system handles delinquent behavior.
-Altogether, nearly three-fourths of the sample (73%) was male and nearly one-half (48%) was black.
-At the time of their alleged delinquent act, the juvenile justice system were largely misdemeanors (84%); very few (only 3%) were charged with a violent delinquent act.
-Thirty-five percent (35%) of the juveniles had at least one prior delinquent complaint.
+Altogether, nearly three-fourths of the sample (73%) was male and nearly one-half (48%) were black.
+At the time of their alleged delinquent act, the juveniles' average age was 14 years.
+The events that brought the youths in the sample to the attention of the juvenile justice system were largely misdemeanors (84%); very few (only 3%) were charged with a violent delinquent act.
+Thirty-five percent of the juveniles had at least one prior delinquent complaint.
 On average, juveniles spent 8 months involved with the juvenile justice system - less time for the diverted juveniles (4 months) and more time for the adjudicated juveniles (12 months for juveniles who exited probation and 13 months for juveniles released from a YDC facility).

-The committed juveniles had the lowest recidivism rates during their juvenile justice involvement due to their confinement in a YDC facility (8%), followed by the diversion group (10%).
+The committed juveniles had the lowest recidivism rates due to their confinement in a YDC facility (8%), followed by the diversion group (10%).
 (See Figure 5.1.)
 Juveniles on probation had the highest recidivism rates during their juvenile justice involvement (31%).
 The findings from the sample indicated that recidivism during the two-year follow-up period was related to several factors.
 First, a clear relationship emerged between the level of involvement with the juvenile justice system and likelihood of recidivating during the two-year follow-up.
-Again, level of involvement ranged from the least serious (diversion) to the most serious (commitment), paralleled by recidivism rates ranging from 28% for diverted juveniles to 35% for juveniles placed on probation to 57% for committed juveniles.
+Again, level of involvement ranged from the least serious (diversion) to the most serious (commitment), paralleled by recidivism rates ranging from 28% for diverted juveniles and 35% for juveniles placed on probation to 57% for committed juveniles.
 Overall recidivism rates (i.e., recidivism during juvenile justice involvement and/or two-year follow-up) reflected similar findings to recidivism during the two-year follow-up.
 The deeper the involvement of the youth in the juvenile justice system, the more likely s/he was to have recidivism.
-Diverted and committed juveniles recidivated primarily during their two-year follow-up, while juveniles who exited probation were just as likely to recidivate during their juvenile justice involvement as they were during their two-year follow-up.
+Diverted and committed juveniles recidivated primarily during their two-year follow-up, while juveniles who exited probation were just as likely recidivate during their juvenile justice involvement as they were during their two-year follow-up.

-Figure 5.1 Recidivism Rates for North Carolina's Diverted and Adjudicated Juveniles
+Figure 5.1 Recidivism Rates for North Carolina Juveniles